Scale-Adaptive Generative Flows for Multiscale Scientific Data: Numerical Efficiency and Design of Noise

 \section{Numerical Efficiency and Design of Noise}

-The discussions in the previous section show that we should choose noise that is rougher, or at least as rough as, the data distribution.
+The discussions in the previous section show that we should choose noise that is at least as rough as the data distribution.
 This can guarantee that the drift is at least a bounded operator near the initial time.

 Nevertheless, the discussion does not highlight the behavior of the drift at the terminal time $t=1$.
 There can, in fact, be numerical issues associated with this behavior.
 In Section \ref{sec-The need for numerical efficiency}, we discuss this issue in the Gaussian measure setting.
-Section \ref{sec-Numerical efficiency through spectrum noise} considers using a specific spectrum noise to handle the issue and uses numerical experiments to understand its strengths and limitations.
+Section \ref{sec-Numerical efficiency through spectrum noise} considers using a specific matched-spectrum noise to handle the issue when the data's fine-scale structure is analytically tractable and uses numerical experiments to understand its strengths and limitations.